octalya/Markdown-Editor/README.md

 - to finish writing a text: type ***finish***

-**Save markdown-formatted string in the file**
+**Save markdown-formatted string in the file:** program allows to create new files and edit old ones.
+All of th files can be found in *src/outputs* directory
- - if this is your first generated text using this program, you will need to answer question: *Type the name of an output file in a text format without spaces:* and type the name of the file that will be saved in `.md` format in *outputs* directory

- - otherwise, answer the other question: *Do you want to create a new file with a text or append to the existing one?* and type either ***append*** or ***new*** and follow further instructions for saving the outputs of the program